oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - group_type_name: represents the mandatory symbolic name of the Group Type being declared as a string.

-- parent_group_type_name: represents the name (string) of the Group Type this Group Type definition derives from (i.e. its “parent” type).
+- parent_group_type_name: represents the name (string) of the group type this group type definition derives from (i.e. its “parent” type).

-- version_number: represents the optional TOSCA version number for the Group Type.

-- group_description: represents the optional description string for the corresponding group_type_name.

-- attribute_definitions: represents the optional map of attribute definitions for the Group Type.
+- attribute_definitions: represents the optional map of attribute definitions for the group type.

-- property_definitions: represents the optional map of property definitions for the Group Type.
+- property_definitions: represents the optional map of property definitions for the group type.

-- list_of_valid_member_types: represents the optional list of TOSCA Node Types that are valid member types for being added to (i.e. members of) the Group Type; if the members keyname is not defined then there are no restrictions to the member types;
+- list_of_valid_member_types: represents the optional list of TOSCA Node Types that are valid member types for being added to (i.e. members of) the group type; if the members keyname is not defined then there are no restrictions to the member types;

   - note that the members of a group ultimately resolve to nodes, the